 A digital business card like Popl is an essential tool for personal trainer networking.
 It’s a quick and easy way to exchange contact information with other personal trainers.
 When you meet someone new, simply pull out your digital business card and exchange information.
 You can also use your digital business card to promote your personal training business online.
 Include a link to your website or social media profile so people can easily find you online.

-Fitness-based networking events (which, as a personal trainer, you should be going to) can be awkward, so it’s important to have some networking conversation starters in your back pocket.
+Fitness-based networking events (which, as a personal trainer, you should be going to) can be awkward, so it’s important to have some solid conversation starters in your back pocket.
 When you meet someone new, ask them about their personal training journey.
 What led them to become a personal trainer?
 Who should you work with?
 What inspires you?
 These questions will help you get to know the person you’re talking to and build rapport.

 When you’re personal trainer networking, it’s important to be professional.
 This means dressing the part and having a well-designed website and social media profiles.
 First impressions matter, so make sure you are putting your best foot forward when meeting new people.